 It’s no longer about impulsiveness or an excuse for irrational behavior.

-I’ve also begun hearing my friends say, “you only live once,” when they share their latest business idea or purposeful project.
+I’ve also begun hearing my friends say, “you only live once,” when they share their latest business idea or purposeful project to pursue.

 Using YOLO to achieve financial goals and create your dream life